(This post was originally posted in 2021, but I’ve recently updated it for 2022!)

 Where: 890 W. Bridge Street, Morrisville

 Pack a picnic lunch and head to Snipes for a day on the farm.
+(And be sure to get a seasonal treat in the barn!)
 Pick a pumpkin from the patch, play on the playgrounds, meet animals, see the scarecrows, and more.
-Admission is $8 for anyone 3 and over.
-We just visited Snipes for the first time this October!
+Admission is $10 for anyone 3 and over.
+We visited Snipes for the first time in 2021!
 It was a cute low-key option that is a good balance between having more activities than just pumpkins, but not as much as some of the other spots nearby.
 What was nice about Snipes is that the kids got to actually touch and learn a bit about the animals.
 They saw and touched chickens, bunnies and goats.
-There were also horses, but we couldn’t get close to them.
+New in 2022, there will also be horse-drawn wagon rides!

 When: Weekdays from 9 a.m. – 5 p.m., Family Farm Weekends Sat. and Sun. from 10 a.m. – 5 p.m.